muneebrbaig/AdminLTE.Core/README.md

 _built using .NET Core 2

 ## Installation
 Just clone or fork this.
 Whatever you want.
+Restore client side libraries.
 Run the solution.

 ## Features
 ### Controls are ViewComponent like a **UserControl**